johannesjo/super-productivity/README.md

 ## :heavy_check_mark: Features

-- **Keep organized and focused!** Plan and categorize your tasks using sub tasks, projects and tags and color code them as needed.
+- **Keep organized and focused!** Plan and categorize your tasks using sub-tasks, projects and tags and color code them as needed.
 - Use **timeboxing** and **track your time**.
 Create time sheets and work summaries in a breeze to easily export them to your company's time tracking system.
 - Helps you to **establish healthy & productive habits**:
-  - A **break reminder** reminds to you, when it's time to step away.
+  - A **break reminder** reminds you when it's time to step away.
-  - The **anti-procrastination feature** helps you gain perspective, when you really need to.
+  - The **anti-procrastination feature** helps you gain perspective when you really need to.
   - Need some extra focus?
-A **pomodoro timer** is also always at hand.
+A **Pomodoro timer** is also always at hand.
   - **Collect personal metrics** to see, which of your work routines need adjustments.
-- Integrate with **Jira**, **GitHub**, **GitLab** and **OpenProject**.
-Auto import tasks assigned to you, plan the details locally, automatically create worklogs and get notified right away, when something changes.
+- Integrate with **Jira**, **GitHub**, **GitLab**, and **OpenProject**.
+Auto import tasks assigned to you, plan the details locally, automatically create work logs, and get notified immediately, when something changes.
 - Attach context information to tasks and projects.
-Create **notes**, attach **files** or create **project level bookmarks** for links, files and even commands.
+Create **notes**, attach **files** or create **project-level bookmarks** for links, files, and even commands.
 - Super Productivity **respects your privacy** and **does NOT collect any data** and there are no user accounts or registration. **You decide where you store your data!**
 - It's **free** and **open source** and always will be.